 FOR RESERVATIONS: email@example.com or call 1-203-253-1738

 Judy Milinowski, Certified Behavioral Kinesiologist, Reiki Master and Qigong teacher.
 She is the former Executive Director of both Wainwright House the oldest holistic/spiritual center in the US and the Center of Holistic Medicine, New York United Hospital.
 She has been practicing and teaching Self - Healing techniques for over 30 years.
 She has had the honor Studying with Shaman and powerful healers in Peru, Ecuador, Guatemala and on the Navajo Reservation.
 She has studied with the renowned Qi Gong Master Ken Cohen.
 She completed the Medical Professional Training Program at Dr. James Gordon’s Center for Mind/Body Medicine in Washington, D. C. and a USUI Reiki Mastership.
 Judy has lived in the Boothbay Region with her husband Roger, a professional artist for close to twenty years.

-Just Ponderin’ celebrated it’s seven year anniversary in August of 2019 and now (pinch us!) has thousands of followers from all around the world, including many professing a love of Maine.
+Just Ponderin’ will celebrate its tenth anniversary in August of 2022 and now (pinch us!) has thousands of followers from all around the world, including many who love and/or have connections to Maine.
 JoHn and I made a small island off of Boothbay Harbor our full-time home in 2017 and still can’t believe we get to live here.
-We now share our nearly 200 year-old home with a German ShepHerd harboring a royalty complex (HRH The Princess Bunny Blaze), and a new-to-us Second Hand Dog all the way from Oklahoma (Belle-ah).
-I’m thrilled to have Just Ponderin’ included in the Boothbay Register and Wiscasset Newspapers Just Ponderin’ is chock full of observations on - and celebrations of - the ordinary and extraordinary bits of everyday life.
-If you want to get in touch, give me a shout at email@example.com.
+We now share our nearly 200 year-old home with a German ShepHerd harboring a royalty complex (HRH The Princess Bunny Blaze), and a new-to-us Second Hand Dog all the way from Oklahoma (Belle/Belle-ah).
+I’m thrilled to have Just Ponderin’ included in the Boothbay Register and Wiscasset Newspapers.
+Just Ponderin’ is chock full of observations on - and celebrations of - the ordinary and extraordinary bits of everyday life.
+If you want to get in touch, give me a shout at firstname.lastname@example.org.
 And feel free to visit justponderin.com.
 I’d love that.
 Thanks for readin’. - Lisa

 Sarah Ruef-Lindquist, JD, CTFA